amitPorat/nnfloods/README.md

 # nnfloods
-This Open source of a deep learning model, use of transformers and cnn's for forecasting flash floods in the State of Israel.
+This is an open source deep learning model, use of transformers and cnn's for forecasting flash floods in the State of Israel.